willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### The world briefly froze and perhaps tilted or flipped upside before returning to normal.

 This could be caused by an app or system level component hitting a fatal error, or a temporary lack of memory or CPU resources.
 Check the following:
-1. Open task manager and ensure you have at least 20% CPU free and 400MB memory free (e.g. 80% CPU free, 400MB of ram and disk IO is below 80%).
+1. Open "Task Manager" and ensure you have at least 20% CPU free and 400MB memory free (e.g. 80% CPU free, 400MB of ram and disk IO is below 80%).
-2. Check to see if any processes crashed.
-Open event viewer, navigate to Windows Logs -> Application and Error level event entries around the time of the brief freeze that would indicate a process crashed.
+2. Open "Event Viewer" and go to **Windows Logs > Application and Error** event entries around the time of the freeze.
+Check to see if any processes crashed.
 3. Try rebooting the PC if this problem persists.

 ### The world flipped upside down momentarily and returned to normal.